0xHasanM/regexplore/README.md

 ## Available Commands

-- `runkeys`: Lists the programs that are launched automatically when the system starts up.
+- `MountedDevices`: Lists Mounted devices information
-- `services`: Lists the services that are automatically started when the system boots up.
+- `services`: Lists the services that are automatically started when the system boots up. (to-do)
-- `devices`: Lists the connected devices on the system.
+- `devices`: Lists the connected devices on the system. (to-do)
-- `userassist`: Lists the programs that have been run by the user.
+- `userassist`: Lists the programs that have been run by the user. (to-do)
-- `mru`: Lists the most recently used files and applications.
+- `mru`: Lists the most recently used files and applications. (to-do)
-- `uninstall`: Lists the programs that have been uninstalled on the system.
+- `uninstall`: Lists the programs that have been uninstalled on the system. (to-do)
-- `network`: Lists the network information and connections on the system.
+- `network`: Lists the network information and connections on the system. (to-do)
-- `all`: Lists all available information in the registry.

 ## Contributing